 Prepare an area to practice – make it clean spacious airy and temperate.
 Bonus if it has a spacious view.

-Gather practice materials – cushion, mat, candles, incense, inspiring images, maybe an alter.
+Gather practice materials – cushion, mat, candles, incense, inspiring images, maybe an altar.
 Create an environment that inspires you, so you’ll actually want to go sit on your meditation cushion.

 Most importantly: set your boundaries.
 Tell friends what you are doing, or let them know not to disturb you.
 Make phone calls beforehand so you don’t have to speak for the duration of your retreat.
 Silence is a powerful practice in itself.
 Set yourself up to benefit from this experience.